ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 # Conclusion

-I show how the classic Linux tools may be leveraged to solve modern problems and that millions of records may be processed in under a minute at scale.
+I show how the classic Unix tools may be leveraged to solve modern problems and that millions of records may be processed in under a minute at scale.
 About the data itself, it seems the biosciences research dominates the publications followed by perhaps physics.
 I am sure more sophisticated